 RAIN provides sheep, goats or camels to start a chain of loaning animals for breeding – a traditional practice called temoko -- where two offspring from donated animals are in turn given to another herder, and so on.
 Some herders partner with RAIN to shepherd a herd for the benefit of their local schools.
 RAIN also increases herds by teaching better practices of feeding and health care for herds.
 85% of Niger's people are subsistence farmers or herders, there is almost no industrial base.
 RAIN strives to make these traditional livelihoods more profitable.

 Aman Iman: Water is Life.
-Garden installation includes the construction of a well, meeting the need for clean water for the entire community.
+Garden installation includes the construction or repair of a well if needed, providing a nearby source of clean water for the entire community.
 Fetching water in the remote desert demands a great deal of time from women and children, who will travel for miles each way every day.
-Wells in close proximity allow women to devote time to earn incomes for their families and put their new knowledge of crop cultivation to work.
-Children are also free to attend classes and learn practical skills.
-RAIN's goal is to install six to twelve gardens and wells each year – each garden providing food for one to two hundred students and each well providing access to clean water for hundreds of families.
+Wells in close proximity allow women to devote time to earn incomes and allow children to be free to attend school.

 Efficient use of a precious resource.

-Water is hard to come by in Niger, and each drop must be conserved.
-RAIN has been a pioneer of drip irrigation in Niger.
+Water is hard to come by in this part of the world, and each drop must be conserved.
+RAIN is a pioneer of drip irrigation in the desert regions of Niger.
 Widely recognized as the most efficient method to irrigate crops in semi-arid desert, drip irrigation can produce three tons of produce from one garden, using 25% less water than traditional methods.

 As our gardens grow, so do our programs.
-RAIN plans to increase gardens, wells and TEMOKO animal husbandry programs by 20% each year.
 There are many nomadic communities asking for our help, and RAIN is striving to answer the call.
 Learn more about our work on the ground in Niger.